 Your Family Disaster Supplies Calendar

-This Family Disaster Supplies Calendar is intended to help you prepare for disaster before they happen.
-Using the calendar, your family can assemble an emergency kit in small steps over a six month old period.
+This Family Disaster Supplies Calendar is intended to help you prepare for disasters before they happen.
+Using the calendar, your family can assemble an emergency kit in small steps over a six month period.
 Check off each week as you gather the contents.
 Supplies maybe stored all together in a large plastic garbage can or food may be kept on kitchen shelves.

 First Aid Supplies